MissKome/JavaScript-API-Path/Mocha-JS-Test-Framework/README.md

     "test": "mocha"
   }

-  Note: to display in a different reporter, for example, use "mocha --reporter "dot"
+  Note: to display in a different reporter, for example, use "mocha --reporter dot"

 - Secondly, add Mocha package to the package.json: